MarcoLucidi01/ytcast/readme.md

     28bc7426 192.168.1.35    "FireTVStick di Marco"         lastused
     d0881fbe 192.168.1.227   "[LG] webOS TV UM7100PLB"      cached

-(remember that the computer and the target device must be on the same network).
+remember that the computer and the target device must be on the same network. if it doesn't show up after several tries, you may consider using the `-pair` option to skip the discovery process altogether. this adds some limitations though, see [workarounds][15].

 to cast to the last used device use the `-p` option: